Biden was given a film camera. The result? A new, intimate view of the White House

 The creators said they can't be 100% sure Biden himself took all the pictures.
 They were sent back already developed film photos and weren't able to spend two weeks watching the president or his staff taking pictures.
 Still, Katz said the photos have a personal and intimate quality to them.

-“I think the biggest thing that resonates with people is how surprising the beauty and creativity some strangers have,” Katz, one of co-creators of @lifeonfilm.27 said.
+"I think the biggest thing that resonates with people is the beauty and creativity strangers are able to capture," Katz, one of co-creators of @lifeonfilm.27 said.

 The team behind @lifeonflim.27 chose the song "My Way" by Frank Sinatra, layered on top of Biden's 2016 speech at the Democratic National Convention.
 Weintrob initially wanted to use a song by rapper Biggie Smalls, but his co-creator, Christian Baiocco, said a different song might make the whole thing seem less like a meme and more inspiring.